 Set up a separate business number, whether a land line or a mobile number, this will allow you to walk away from business calls after work hours and allow you to keep work-life balance.

-When working from home, make sure the space is comfortable and personalized to you.
+When working from home, make sure the space is comfortable and personalized to you and speaks to what you’re about.
 Give your eyes something pleasing to look at when you look up from your monitor.
 This can be a beautiful artwork, a window view, or your collection of (fill in the blank).
-Add a living plant to the space, to dress up the office space, lift your spirit, or you can add a plant that can clean the air in your space.

 Do you have to move things out of the way before you can sit down to work?
 You need to contact a search and rescue team to find whatever it is you’re looking for?
 Then it may be time to get some professional help to create an attractive, up-to-date office design that is functional and comfortable.

 Let’s talk!
 Click the link below to schedule a complimentary discovery call.